wbyoung/jsi/syllabus.md

 ### Career abilities

-Career abilities are skills needed to have a successful freelance career.
+Career abilities are skills needed to have a successful development career.

 1. Understanding time management and effective teamwork to complete projects on time
 1. Learning to read and work in another code base